DraftKings Promo Code: Bet $5, Get $100 Bonus Bets for MLB, NBA and NHL Postseason

 This DraftKings promo is available to new customers in the following states: AZ, CO, CT, DC, IA, IL, IN, KS, KY, LA, MA, MD, ME, MI, NC, NJ, NY, OH, PA, TN, VA, VT, WV, WY.
 Bonus not available in Ontario, Canada.

-Claiming this DraftKings promo is straightforward.
-Follow the steps below to get your account set up and your qualifying bet placed before tonight's MLB, NBA and NHL postseason action tips off.
+Claiming the DraftKings promo codes offer takes just a few minutes.
+Follow these steps to get your $100 in bonus bets before Thursday's action tips off:

-- Register by entering your full name, address, phone number, date of birth, and other required personal details to verify your identity and complete your DraftKings account.
+- Register: Visit DraftKings Sportsbook and create a new account by entering your full name, address, phone number, date of birth, and other required personal information.
+Complete identity verification to finalize your account.
 Note that you cannot use DraftKings if you are on any self-exclusion lists for gambling.

-- Deposit funds by selecting from the available deposit methods and adding a minimum of $5 to your new account.
+- Deposit funds: Once your account is verified, select a deposit method and add a minimum of $5 to your new sportsbook account.

-- Place a qualifying wager of at least $5 at odds of -500 or longer on any sports market, including tonight's NBA playoff games, NHL postseason matchups, or any MLB game on the slate.
+- Place your qualifying wager: Bet at least $5 on any sports market at odds of -500 or longer.
+Thursday's MLB, NBA playoff, and NHL postseason games all offer eligible markets to choose from.

-- Receive four $25 bonus bets totaling $100 within 72 hours of your qualifying bet settling, win or lose.
+- Collect your bonus bets: Win or lose, four $25 bonus bets totaling $100 will be credited to your account within 72 hours of your wager settling.
+Use them within seven days before they expire.

-For a deeper look at what this platform offers beyond the welcome promotion, check out our full DraftKings review.
+For a deeper look at what DraftKings has to offer beyond this welcome promotion, check out our full DraftKings review.

 Odds refresh periodically and are subject to change.
 If you or someone you know has a gambling problem and wants help, call 1-800-GAMBLER.